Building a Golang Docker image

 “It works on my laptop” is over.

-Let’s build a Docker container with Golang!
+Let’s build a Docker container with Go!
 It sounds complicated, but it really isn’t.
 All you need are a few tools, a couple of simple commands, and ideally some cake.
 (The cake isn’t strictly necessary, but coding is hungry work.
 It’s a good idea to have some tasty snacks on hand, to keep your strength up.)

 Docker and Go make perfect partners, as we’ll see.
 Let’s start by getting you set up with the right tools.